specklesystems/speckle-docs/user/csi.md

 ## Updating Elements

 The connector does not take care of updating existing elements within the stream.
-However the CSI products does recognize if concident elements are generated and will not generate new elements that concident ontop of each other.
+However the CSI products does recognize if coincident elements are generated and will not generate new elements that coincide on top of each other.

 ## Revit & BIM Data to CSI Products